kevinrev26/uesbot/README.md

 # Prerequisites

-Rasa installation (If will be better to run all the code inside a python virtual environment):
+Rasa installation (It will be better to run all the code inside a python virtual environment):

 `pip3 install -U pip`